 In the case of NatGas, an alternative energy commodity to oil, historical analysis shows a general correlation between the two, considering that natural gas is often released during the oil drilling process, and they are commonly produced by the same companies or nations.

-Select an asset above to see real-time charts of spot energies, and start trading with FxPro today, for the ability to buy or sell energy CFDs (Contract for Difference) through our award-winning trading platforms.
+Select an asset above to see real-time charts of spot energy, and start trading with FxPro today, for the ability to buy or sell energy CFDs (Contract for Difference) through our award-winning trading platforms.

-Trade spot energies with FxPro!
+Trade spot energy with FxPro!